 Overall, at the end of the program, the researchers found a decrease in so-called proteobacteria — that is, gut bacteria that have the potential of causing inflammation — and an increase in beneficial bacteria called Akkermansia, which have links with a better metabolism.

 Previous research has found that Akkermansia bacteria are more prevalent in people who are physically active than in people who are not.
-Some studies have suggested the bacteria may protect against obesity and diabetes.
+Some

 “However, more studies are needed to prove that Akkermansia might mediate some of the health benefits of exercise,” says Pekkala.